NFT-DAO/Governance-HOLON/Documents/Governance-of-Business-Relations/OccamFi/IDO-Preparation-Roadmap-OccamRazer.md

 ### Project Requirements

-1.Issued token
+1. Issued token

 2. A company ready to be engaged to provide a legal opinion regarding the token – the Occam Association can provide support with regard to this

 3. Clearly described and elaborated token economics including the utility and token allocation and distribution(vesting).

-4.Go-to-Market (GMT strategy.
+4. Go-to-Market (GMT strategy.

 5. Some community built.

 6. IDO specification.

-7.Legal entity(company).
+7. Legal entity(company).

 ### Occam Association’s Support

-1.PR & community activation activities.
+1. PR & community activation activities.

-2.Facilitate community management on Telegram.
+2. Facilitate community management on Telegram.

-3.Conduct the IDO.
+3. Conduct the IDO.

 ## Attachment-OccamFi Due Diligence Documentation Request